jtaghiyar/kronos/README.md

 ## About

-A workflow assembler for cancer genome analytics and informatics.
+A workflow assembler for genome analytics and informatics.

 ## Documentation